ButtonMasher31/SimonSays/LOG.md

 wasn't coping very well with the vigorous colour changes.
 I will be switching to individual LEDs as I feel as if they would also be code and understand.
 A fritzing diagram for this will shortly follow.

+16 December 2017    The Bane of Inactivity
+After spending almost a week without doing anything with my code, I came to find that my repository had fallen apart and I was having problems pushing my code to the github repo.
+After clone my code from the repo and deleting the old folder I was able to continue as before.